S3 PDF Upload

 Section titled “How it works”Send an X-Upload-Url header containing a presigned PUT URL on any generating endpoint —

-response header is still set, so you can correlate the stored file.
+PDFs the X-Document-UUID response header is still set, so you can correlate the stored

 You generate the presigned URL yourself (for example with the AWS SDK’s put_object presigner),